maurosoft1973/GDriveCLI/README.md

 2. https://console.cloud.google.com/apis/credentials and application type to be Desktop App give some name
 3. In "OAuth consent screen", set Publishing status to Testing; User type to External; In "Test users" add your email address.

 ### Syncing
-Gdrive supports basic syncing.
+gdrivecli supports basic syncing.
 It only syncs one way at the time and works more like rsync than e.g. dropbox.
 Files that are synced to google drive are tagged with an appProperty so that the files on drive can be traversed faster.
 This means that you can't upload files with `gdrive upload` into